rizac/sdaas/README.md

 Pros:
   - The program from the terminal can be invoked via `sdaas` (simpler)
   - If the virtual environment is new (usual case), skip this point.
-Otherwise, if it already has stuff installed, there are less chances of version conflicts (although note that scikit-learn is installed with a sepecific version (required to open the saved Isolation Forest model) and thus it might override already installed libraries)
+Otherwise, if it already has stuff installed, there are less chances of version conflicts (although note that scikit-learn is installed with a specific version (required to open the saved Isolation Forest model) and thus it might override already installed libraries)

 Cons: